 Firstly, the investigation of a collaboration between contemporary dance and comedy.

-Secondly the desire to create a piece touching on mental health issues - specifically depression.
+Secondly, the desire to create work touching on mental health issues - specifically depression to raise awareness and reduce the stigma around the topic.

 The creative questions will explore how the two media, can complement each other; how spoken words and movements can be combined to create a unique language to raise the issue, engage with the audience and open a dialogue on a topic that needs to be openly discussed.

-In this intent, the project will explore the development of a poignant duet, where one actor and one dancer give life to funny and relatable characters through comedy and dance, while underlying some darker societal problems.
+In this intent, the project will explore the development of a poignant short film, where one actor and one dancer give life to funny and relatable characters through comedy and dance, while underlying some darker societal problems.

-The narrative starting point sees two shopkeepers at the back of their store.
-Everything seems normal, but looking at it closer, it gets more and more unusual…
+The narrative starting point sees two characters at the back of a store.
+Everything appears normal, but the relationship looks increasingly toxic…

 Only at the end, the audience will realise that the man has been on his own all along and the woman only a personification of the depression that he suffers from; portraying the silent, solitary, relentless battle happening in his head.